 At the far end of the Spa is the infinity pool, although the ship was full I was pleasantly surprised to find there were only a handful of people using the pool.
 Deck 4 is home to the Compass Rose, Explorer Lounge, Casino and the lower level of the Constellation Lounge .
 The ship’s boutiques can also be found here, selling designer handbags, perfumes, fashion accessories and jewellery.

 Waking up in Monte Carlo , what a beautiful way to start the day.
-We had pre-booked a full day tour today: ‘Stars of the Cote D’Azur, Cannes & Grass’.
+We had pre-booked a full day tour today: ‘Stars of the Cote D’Azur, Cannes & Grass’, which was included on Seven Seas Explorer.
 Our first stop was Cannes where we spent a short time exploring the promenade area and the Palais des Festivals et des Congrès.
 Our next visit was to Fragonard, a perfume factory which isn’t ‘my cup of tea’; I would have preferred to have spent longer in Cannes and missed the factory visit.

 Our next stop, Saint Paul in Provence made up for that though.
 It was such a quaint village perched on a rocky outcrop and we had enough time here to explore the maze of narrow charming streets with window boxes overflowing with beautiful scented flowers, and artists’ and craft workshops tucked into the rock walls.
 The Fondation Maeght , a museum of modern art, has a good collection of paintings, sculptures, drawings and other works from the 20th century.
 Whilst meandering uphill we came across a lovely hilltop restaurant, Hostelleries Les Remparts , where we had a lunch time snack and beautiful views of the surrounding countryside.
 This village is a little gem, well worth visiting.